 The Nomadic Community Garden in London and where to find it

-It’s been a year since we last featured the ever evolving feast that is the Nomadic community gardens which as its name suggests is a community project which can be found nestling behind Brick Lane on a patch of scrubland in between two railway lines.
+It’s been a year since we last featured the ever evolving feast that is the Nomadic community garden.
+A community project, it can be found nestling behind Brick Lane on a patch of scrubland in an alley between two railway lines.

-The resulting development of this space over the past few years has transformed a wasteland into an organic commune-esque type development with buildings made from found materials, street art, sculpture and allotments all fitting within the space which for years had been fenced off and overgrown.
+The development of this space over the past few years has transformed what was a wasteland into an organic commune type of development.
+Buildings made from found materials, street art, sculpture and allotments all fit within the space which for years had been fenced off and overgrown.

-Now, a makeshift theatre has been added to the makeshift bars and coffee shops, there’s even a space that sometimes doubles as an art gallery.
+A makeshift theatre has also now been added to the makeshift bars and coffee shops.
+There’s even a space that sometimes doubles as an art gallery.
 This is an experiment in social regeneration which seems to have done good.
 Left to their own devices the community have transformed what really was an unappealing area of town into a chilled out hangout where anyone is welcome.

 It’s also the location for this years London edition of Meeting of Styles and it’s been the centre piece for that event for the past few years now.
 The gardens boast one particularly eye-catching wall and the murals created on that have been spectacular collaborative efforts.